alexismorin/wear-down/README.md

 ![header](/images/header.png)

 Just select a low-poly mesh of your choosing and run the script.
+Looks at all the edges, chunks pieces off and then remeshes the whole thing with a bit of noise to make the surface more uneven.

 ### Variables

 - minChunkScale/maxChunkScale: How big the chunks taken off the mesh are by default

-- chunkDeformScale: Multiplier for how deformed chunks are based on the length of the edge of which they are in
+- chunkDeformScale: Multiplier for how deformed chunks are based on the length of their associated edge

 - chunkRatioPerUnit: Probability of chunking per edge length.
 1.5 means that for a 2 meter edge, you get three chunks.